Tetraslam/SaberAPI/README.md

 >>> from SaberAPI import api
 >>> api.runprogram()
 ```
 This will print a series of messages and an **IP address**.
-Copy and paste it into your browser, and the API's homepage will open!
+Copy and paste the IP address into your browser, and the API's homepage will open!

 ### 1.2 How does it work?